Updated on: Feb 10, 2024

 A: No, not at all.
-This a common misconception as a ring or finger size has absolutely no effect on carat size.
+This is a common misconception as a ring or finger size has absolutely no effect on carat size.

 Now that you understand how to measure ring sizes you can DIY your way right onto your beloved partner’s finger.
 Or if you are a more rational shopper and prefer to be safe than sorry, get a pro to do it.
-You can easily find a professional near you so the process won’t be too time consuming.
+You can easily find a professional near you so the process won’t be too time-consuming.
 Either way, I’m sure both of you are going to be happy and your fingers will be too.

 Don’t wait anymore and get out there and put a ring on it!

-Written by: Patrick Fernandes
+Written by Patrick Fernandes